cuijialang/VHDLinter/README.md

 * [Source](#source)

 ## General info
-*VHDLint* is a small linter for the VHDL language, which looks for programming errors and helps enforcing a coding standard.
+VHDLint is a small linter for the VHDL language, which looks for programming errors and helps enforcing a coding standard.

 ## How to Use
+Save the repository folder in the same directory like your VHDL design files.
 To launch the app, open the *VHDLint.py* script via the console.
-If the repository *VHDLint* folder is not in the same directory like your VHDL files, edit the configuration settings in *config.py* first.
+If the repository folder is not in the same directory like your VHDL files, the configuration settings in *config.py* may be edited.

 ## Features
-*VHDLint* supports code check and formatting options for VHDL Design Files (.vhd).<br />
+VHDLint supports code check and formatting options for VHDL Design Files (.vhd).<br />
 The following naming and coding conventions are supported:

 #### General
-- [x] The VHDL design filename should be same as entity name like *entityname.vhd*
+- [x] VHDL file name and entity name should be similar, like *entityname.vhd*
 - [x] Source code must not exceed 80 characters per line
 - [x] Each line must contain only one VHDL statement
 - [x] No TAB characters should be used for indentation